 "Assessing the interactive effects of pesticides will be complex.
 As our society seeks to balance the human and environmental harm caused by pesticides with the economic benefits they provide, both the interactive effects and the cost of assessing them must be considered."
 [Exposure & Interaction, p.
 32]

 Another concern with 1,3-D is its role in preventing the carbon sequestration which takes place in healthy living soils and counters climate change.
-Chloropicrin and 1,3-D kill soil microbes and nematodes . so that plant pathogens cannot attack berries.
-Over time, continuously fumigated soils become denatured, depleted, and devoid of needed organic matter.
+Chloropicrin and 1,3-D kill soil microbes and nematodes so that plant pathogens cannot attack berries.
+Over time, continuously fumigated soils become “denatured,” depleted, and devoid of needed organic matter.
 Earthworms and other soil organisms disappear.
-Fumigants encourage monoculture instead of crop rotation.These soils hold little moisture, are prone to wind and water erosion, and are vulnerable to climate change.
-A recent U.N. study states that in 60 years our planet will lose most of its topsoil unless we move away from this type of conventional chemical farming.
+Fumigants encourage monoculture instead of crop rotation.

+That means these soils hold little moisture, are prone to wind and water erosion and are vulnerable to climate change.
+A recent U.N. study states that in 60 years,our planet will lose most of its topsoil, unless we move away from this type of conventional chemical farming.

 Organic farming offers an alternative.
 Healthy, living organic soil teems with billions of beneficial microbes, channeling soil nutrients to plants in exchange for sugars the plants produce.
 Simply put, microbes in healthy, living soil take carbon from the air via plants and store it underground, a natural, low-tech, low-cost solution to climate change.
 This carbon adds organic matter to soil, increasing resilience to droughts and floods by improving soil structure.